rokobuljan/gamepad/readme.md

 Since **only touch events are supported**: open Dev tools, inspect, and set preview as *Mobile*

-### Test example demo from handheld
+### Test example demo from handheld device

-To test from a mobile device:
+To test the example demo from a mobile device:

 - Run `npm run dev`
 - Set your Mobile device Settings Developer Mode ON, and turn ON **_USB Debugging_** mode